david-a-parry/CrossMap/README.md

 ## What dis?

 This is a fork of CrossMap (http://crossmap.sourceforge.net/) which has been modified so that VCF output can be bgzip compressed or piped on the fly.
+A couple of other bug fixes for VCF parsing have been added as well (see below).

 ## Why?

 ...because with huge VCF datasets it is sometimes necessary to output to compressed files or pipe to other commands.
 Neither of these options was available in the most recent version of CrossMap at the time of forking.
 This is based on v0.2.6 of CrossMap.

 Furthermore, the mode to read from STDIN in CrossMap.py is broken.
 This fork fixes that issue.

+Unfortunately there is no public git or svn repo for CrossMap, so these changes cannot be pushed upstream.

 ## How?